About "Parental Consent"

 During the last few years, there has been extensive discussion and debate, both in Congress and in the Indiana General Assembly, about the issues of "parental consent" and so-called "survey abuse".
 Legislation was adopted at both the state and federal level to assure the student's right to privacy, and to prohibit certain abuses of student and parental rights.
 In each legislative debate, the proposed laws were modified after public hearings, in an attempt to reach a compromise that would protect students and parents, but still allow legitimate surveys to continue.
 Our representatives were involved in these hearings and worked with the legislators to come to a compromise that would allow our Indiana Youth Survey to continue.
 The result was the insertion of wording in both laws that stated that students could not be required to participate in certain surveys without written parental consent.
 Participation in our survey is voluntary and students can opt out of participation.

-The federal law, and the U.S. Department of Health and Human Services guidelines that implement it, clearly exempt voluntary and confidential surveys such as the Indiana Prevention Resource Center (IPRC)'s Indiana Youth Survey.
+The federal law, and the U.S. Department of Health and Human Service's guidelines that implement it, clearly exempt voluntary and confidential surveys such as the Indiana Youth Survey.
 We recognize that not all parties to the debate agree on this point.
 The Indiana law also exempts surveys that are directly related to curricular instruction.
 Both Indiana and federal laws require that schools design their prevention curricula based upon local data.
 Our experts believe that this adequately links the survey to curricular instruction.
 Schools should follow their school board's rules, and the advice of their own attorneys.
 We cannot provide legal advice.

 We are not opposed to written parental consent, per se, but oppose the requirement because it has the potential for compromising the validity of the sample of participating students.
 Over the past five years, we have been getting voluntary consent to participate in our surveys from more than 90% of eligible students.
-When the requirement for written parental consent is imposed, the survey participation rate will drop dramatically -- in many cases to less than half of eligible students.
+If the requirement for written parental consent is imposed, the survey participation rate would drop dramatically (White, Hill, & Effendi, 2004).
 Lack of written consent may be due to a number of factors, including parental inability to read and write, parental absence from the home, failure of students to take forms home or to return them, parental confusion or misinformation about the need for a non-drug-using student to participate, or simple forgetfulness.
-Lack of written parental consent rarely comes from a willful decision on the part of a parent to exclude their son or daughter from participation.
-Students from at-risk environments are somewhat less likely to return parental consent forms for the reasons stated above.
+Lack of written parental consent rarely comes from a willful decision on the part of a parent to exclude their son or daughter from participation (Jelsma, Burgess, & Henley, 2012).
+Students from at-risk environments are somewhat less likely to return parental consent forms for the reasons stated above (Shaw, Cross, Thomas, & Zubrick 2015).
 Therefore the requirement for active written parental consent is likely to exclude a disproportionate share of a population most likely to use certain drugs.
 This would result in a diminishment in the validity of the sample.

 Schools should follow the guidelines approved by their school boards, and should follow the advice given by their own attorneys.
 If necessary, school boards may modify their guidelines to clarify how those guidelines apply to voluntary and anonymous surveys.